newmediadenver/drupal-lamp/README.md

 # drupal-lamp #

-A vagrant build to run a Drupal development LAMP stack designed to serve as a focal point for best practices in the community.
+A vagrant build to run a Drupal LAMP stack utilizing best practices.

 We would essentially like to completely remove the complexity of managing anything related to a Drupal LAMP stack from developers and site builders.
 It is our intent to make this a focal point of best practices that can be applied consistently to support Drupal.
 [Interact with the roadmap](https://github.com/cyberswat/drupal-lamp/issues/milestones) to help direct this project.